How to Write a Eulogy

-Eulogies began in ancient Greece and the tradition continues today although not all cultures and religions include eulogies in their funeral proceedings.
-However it is still a very common practice.
+Eulogies began in ancient Greece and the tradition continues today as it is still very common practice, although not all cultures and religions include eulogies in their funeral proceedings.

 A eulogy is essentially a way of saying farewell to a person who has passed away by expressing and sharing thoughts, feelings and experiences that honour and respect the deceased.